 When you subscribe to a shared hosting service, your website will share a common server with many other small websites.

 Since multiple clients use the same server, the hosting company can price this service aggressively.
 In this tier, you can often web host for as low as $2.75 to $7.99 per month.

 The main con is that you don’t get advanced features like a free domain name and email services.
 You will have a tough time if your website suddenly attracts a lot of visitors due to the low bandwidth on offer.

 Virtual Private Server (VPS) Hosting

-As the name suggests, this is not a dedicated server host meaning that you do not get the entire all to yourself.
+As the name suggests, virtual private server hosting is not a dedicated server host meaning that you do not get the entire all to yourself.
 Instead, you get an entire partition on the server to yourself, with dedicated resources.